About total knee replacement (TKR) surgery.

 How long will I take to recover from knee replacement surgery?

-Patients are generally get up and walk within 6 hours of the surgery and stay in hospital for 3 to 5 days.
+Patients are generally get up and walk within 6 hours of the surgery and stay in hospital for 3 days.
 The important things in the early postoperative period are to get moving and to allow the wound to heal.

 Moving the knee early will result in a better range of motion in the long run and getting up and walking prevents blood clots, constipation and lung problems, however, the wound at the front of the knee does need to heel.